 Shipping outside your home country comes with a long list of challenges, especially if you’re looking to expand to Europe.
 Though shipping to Europe opens doors to other countries to launch into, every country still has their own set of rules and regulations, which can make international shipping (even within and throughout Europe) hard to navigate.

 Without a proper logistics strategy in place, you can be hit with major shipping delays, higher costs, higher cart abandonment rates, and unhappy customers.

 By partnering with ShipBob, DTC brands of all sizes have successfully been able to expand their customer reach and offer affordable international shipping.
-Once ShipBob merchants are ready to fully expand into Europe, they have the option to store inventory in our European fulfillment center located in Ireland.
+Once ShipBob merchants are ready to fully expand into Europe, they have the option to store inventory in our European fulfilment centre located in Ireland.
 This allows merchants the ability to simplify cross-border shipping and worry less about the high costs of duties and customs for every EU-based order.

 3 ShipBob customers who succeeded after their European expansions

 We have helped our customers expand globally by supporting them throughout the process.
-ShipBob offers best-in-class international fulfillment and logistics services, so you can worry less about logistics operations and focus on continuing to provide an exceptional customer experience.
+ShipBob offers best-in-class international fulfilment and logistics services, so you can worry less about logistics operations and focus on continuing to provide an exceptional customer experience.

 Many of our merchants start out shipping international orders from the United States.
-Once they see high demand in a European market, they can decide to expand their fulfillment footprint by storing inventory in ShipBob’s European warehouse to cut down shipping costs and speed up last-mile delivery times.
+Once they see high demand in a European market, they can decide to expand their fulfilment footprint by storing inventory in ShipBob’s European warehouse to cut down shipping costs and speed up last-mile delivery times.

 BAKBlade: A men’s personal care brand

 BAKBlade started with ShipBob by fulfiling and shipping orders domestically in the US.
 Once they saw a high demand for their products internationally, they moved some of their inventory into two international ShipBob fulfilment centre locations outside of the US.